hmcts/ccd-docker/README.md

   b.
 Export environment variables

-  CCD Data Store API and CCD Definition Store API require a set of environment variables which can be set up by executing the following script.
+  CDM apps require a set of environment variables which can be set up by executing the following script.

   Windows : `./bin/set-environment-variables.sh`